neskoc/mqtt_arrowhead/doc/installation.md

 # I've tried both the default password __123456__,
 # the password I could find in .properties files (that password is called core-common during the installation) and
 # all the other passwords I've chosen during the installation (from now on I'll use the same password everywhere to make troubleshooting easier)

+I've also used [scripts](https://github.com/eclipse-arrowhead/core-java-spring/tree/master/scripts/certificate_generation) to generate all certificates which are by default seved in ``

 ## Docker